daniele-salvagni/social-networking-serverless-kata/README.md

 >
 > #### Limitations
 >
+> - Input should be validated
 > - Needs pagination for getting many items
 > - There is no authentication
-> - Typescript would allow for more robust code